-- 3.1 The College will use its supply chains to optimise the impact of effectiveness in service delivery to the end user.
+- 3.1.
+The College will use its supply chains to optimise the impact of effectiveness in service delivery to the end user.
 The College will therefore ensure that: - a) Supply chain management activities comply with the principles of best practice in the skills sector.
-In particular they will be guided by the principles given in the LSIS publication "Supply Chain Management a good practice guide for the post-16 skills sector" (Nov 2012 and subsequent iterations) - b) The College will at all times undertake fair and transparent procurement activities, conducting robust due diligence procedures on potential subcontractors to ensure compliance with the Common Accord at all levels and to ensure the highest quality of learning delivery is made available, demonstrating value for money and a positive impact on learner lives. - c) The funding that is retained by the College will be related to the costs of the services provided.
+In particular they will be guided by the principles given in the DfE Subcontracting Standard and relevant DfE Funding Rules. - b) The College will at all times undertake fair and transparent procurement activities, conducting robust due diligence procedures on potential subcontractors to ensure compliance with the Common Accord at all levels and to ensure the highest quality of learning delivery is made available, demonstrating value for money and a positive impact on learner lives. - c) The funding that is retained by the College will be related to the costs of the services provided.
 These services, and the levels of funding being retained for them, will be clearly documented and agreed by all parties.
 The rates of such retained funding will be commercially viable for both sides and will be negotiated and agreed in a fair and transparent manner.
 They will be proportionate to the actual services being provided. - d) Where disputes between supply chain partners cannot be resolved through mutually agreed internal resolution procedures, the College will submit to independent outside arbitration or mediation and abide by its findings.
 Contract documents will require both parties to agree that the achievements of supply chains are attained through adherence to both the letter and spirit of contracts or partnerships.
-Signatories therefor commit that all discussions, communications, negotiations and actions undertaken to build, maintain and develop supply chains will be conducted in good faith in accordance with the Overarching Principle.
+Signatories therefor commit that all discussions, communications, negotiations and actions undertaken to build, maintain and develop supply chains will be conducted in good faith in accordance with the overarching principle.